Applied Music Faculty Biographies

 with Rudolph Kolisch and Leonard Shure.

-played beautifully."
-She plays in the Symphony New Hampshire, teaches
+and "she played beautifully."
+She plays in Symphony New Hampshire and actively

 Lynn Jacquin, B.M., New England Conservatory of Music, where she is